 Food Delivery Doesn’t Have to Be Prepared

-Another trend you are seeing in food delivery, is that grocers are beginning to make available produce, and in some cases complete meal plans, for people using mobile technology.
+Another trend you are seeing in food delivery is that grocers are beginning to make available produce and in some cases complete meal plans, for people using mobile technology.
 These services hire renowned chefs to come up with recipes that can be searched on an online catalog.
-People will select which meals/food they want from the catalog and the company will ship it to the recipient.
+Then, people will select which meals/food they want from the catalog and the company will ship it to the recipient.
 Since the company uses fresh ingredients, orders are shipped immediately in refrigerated containers.
 Some of the top meal-delivery services include:

 - Sun Basket